 The Platinex Shining Tree property has undergone significant exploration in three separate areas: the Herrick Deposit, the Caswell area and the Churchill area.
-There is also a mineralized trend on the west boundary of the property, which has been designated as the Speed Lake area.
+There is also a mineralized trend on the west boundary of the property, which has been designated as the Speed Lake area and more recent efforts have been made follow up highly anomalous gold in till results near Bielby Lake, Ribble Lake - McBride, the Clarke showing area and Cryderman Lake.